 Let's compare the R5 II to the Canon EOS R6 Mark II next.

-Check out the R5 II vs. R6 II specification comparison along with the visual comparison of these cameras.
+Check out the R5 II vs. R6 II specification comparison and the visual comparison of these cameras.

 What are the differences between the Canon EOS R5 Mark II and the R6 II?
 Here is a summary of the R5 II's advantages: